MozerWang/AMPO/README.md

 ## 🔥 Update

+- [2026.01.25]🙌AMPO is accepted to the ICLR 2026, congratulations to all co-authors!
 - [2025.05.04]🔥AMPO is coming!
 We release the [paper](https://arxiv.org/pdf/2505.02156), [code](https://github.com/MozerWang/AMPO), [data](https://huggingface.co/datasets/iiiiwis/AMPO)!
 The ckpt is still under security review and will be available soon！

 ## 🔧How to use